abderafi3/LottoWebApp/README.md

 # Lotto Webapp Simulator

+You can find the live deployment of this Webapp at this [link](https://lotto.up.railway.app/).

 The Lotto Webapp Simulator is a web application built with Java Spring Boot and PostgreSQL.
 It allows users to choose lotto numbers, submit tickets, and check the results.
 The application performs draws twice a week and notifies users via email if their ticket matches certain criteria.

 ## Features